dulhaver/erpnext_how-to-s/erpnext_multi-currency_101.md

 - Membership (Non Profit Domain)
 - Loan
 - Opening Invoice Creation Tool
-- return payments with Journel Entry
+- return payments with Journal Entry
+- Payment Entry grabs the exchange rate from the date the transaction is entered into ERPNext, **not the transaction date**.
+This creates wrong "Difference Amount" value. https://github.com/frappe/erpnext/issues/21473
 - (to be continued)

 ---